Go live with your app

 - View your sandbox or live credentials.

 - Modify your app settings.

 After you finish testing your application in the PayPal sandbox, move it into the production environment so you can process live transactions.
 This quick-reference checklist provides an overview of how to successfully take your application live.

 Review the items below to make sure you're ready to Go Live:

-- Ensure your PayPal account is verified before you register it to go live
+- Ensure your PayPal Business account is verified before you go live.

 Make sure your Seller Preferences settings match those that you used during your sandbox testing (or are appropriate for production use).
 For example, you might have configured an IPN listener or customized your invoice settings while testing.
 You want to be sure to duplicate these settings in your live PayPal account.
 It can help to keep things organized if you use an email address similar to: